 Glenn Wallis holds a Ph.D. in Buddhist studies from Harvard University.
-He is the author of Mediating the Power of Buddhas and several other books and articles on Buddhism.
+He is the author of A Critique of Western Buddhism and several other books and articles on Buddhism.
 For more information, visit: glennwallis.com.

 Adam S. Miller is a professor of philosophy at Collin College in McKinney, Texas.
 He received his M.A. and Ph.D. in Philosophy from Villanova University, as well as a B.A. in Comparative Literature from Brigham Young University.
 His areas of specialization include contemporary French philosophy and philosophy of religion.
 He is the author of Badiou, Marion, and St Paul: Immanent Grace (Continuum, 2008), Rube Goldberg Machines: Essays in Mormon Theology (Kofford, 2012), and Speculative Grace: An Experiment with Bruno Latour in Object-Oriented Theology(Fordham University Press, forthcoming), the editor of An Experiment on the Word (Salt Press, 2011), and he currently serves as the director of the Mormon Theology Seminar.
 He contributes to the blogs The Church and Postmodern Culture and Times and Seasons.
 POSTS:

 Shyam Dodge is a Harvard educated former monk.
 Raised in an ashram, he has been practicing and teaching meditation, Asian philosophy, and yoga for over 20 years.
 His books include a memoir, a collection of teaching stories, and a forthcoming war narrative of Hawaii.
 Shyam is an active critic and contributor to the understanding of contemporary Buddhism and yoga in North America.
 In addition to his work as a scholar and critic, he is a fiction writer, satirist, and pop culture essayist.
 Shyam’s blog is here.
 He co-founded and writes at Yoga Brains.
 You can also learn more in this interview.
 POST: Thich Nhat Hanh’s Imaginary Soul.

 Richard K. Payne is Dean and Yehan Numata Professor of Japanese Buddhist Studies at the Institute of Buddhist Studies, in Berkeley, California.
 He is also founder of the blog “Critical Reflections on Buddhist Thought: Contemporary and Classical.”
 Payne is the author or co-editor of numerous books and articles on Buddhism, including, most recently, Discourse and Ideology in Medieval Japanese Buddhism (London: Routledge, 2006), and Approaching the Land of Bliss: Religious Praxis in the Cult of Amitabha (Honolulu: University of Hawaii Press, 2004).
 (Additional publications here.)
 Richard Payne is also the editor of the highly regarded journal Pacific World – Journal of the Institute of Buddhist Studies.
 Visit the journal’s site here.
 You can find further information at Payne’s faculty website.
 POST: Putting Nothing in Boxes and Selling It.

 Patricia Ivan is a social worker, psychotherapist and couple/family therapist working in private practice in Montreal, Canada.
 She holds a social work degree from McGill University, a Master’s and DEA in philosophy from the Sorbonne in Paris, and a Ph.D. in philosophy from the University of Ottawa.
 She blogs at Reflections and Contractions.
 Patricia can be reached at: email@example.com.